-An opportunity to vote prior to Voting Day (Monday, October 22, 2018).
-In Windsor, there are 5 advance voting days scheduled throughout the City of Windsor.
+An opportunity to vote prior to Voting Day (Monday, October 24, 2022).
+In Windsor, there are five advance voting days scheduled throughout the city of Windsor.
 For specific dates, locations and times please see the Advance Voting and Proxy Voting pages.

 A person who has been nominated for an office under section 33 of the Municipal Elections Act 1996.

 The City Clerk administers the election.
 The City Clerk conducts elections for municipal council and local school boards.
 Some of the key responsibilities of the Clerk throughout the election period include but are not limited to the following:

 Prepare and administer the City’s elections and by-elections

 Communicate with voters

 Every four years, eligible electors elect ten City Councillors in Windsor corresponding with the city’s ten wards.
 In each ward, the elected City Councillor represents and makes decisions on the behalf of the people who live in the ward in which they were elected.
 All Councillors represent the public and consider the well-being and interests of the municipality.
 Councillors also determine which services the municipality provides and ensure administrative policies and procedures are in place.
 They also ensure accountability and transparency of the operations of the municipality and maintain the financial integrity of the municipality.
 The term of office is four years.

 A person who is eligible to vote in the city of Windsor if, on Voting Day, he or she is